Kamikazenn/ApnaColl-Demo/README.md

 # ApnaColl-Demo
-This is a demo Class for Git &amp; GitHUb
+This is a demo Class for Git &amp; GitHUb.